DavidB1999/DavidB1999/README.md

 ### Hi, Welcome to my profile. 👋

-My name is David and I am a Student of Sport Science and passionate about Data Science (in football) <br>
+My name is David and I am a Student of Sport Science and passionate about Data Science (in football). <br>

-If you are interested check out my LinkedIn (https://www.linkedin.com/in/david-brinkjans)  <br>
+If you are interested check out my LinkedIn (https://www.linkedin.com/in/david-brinkjans).  <br>

 Some of my work is available here on my GitHub.
 Anyone who is interested can check out my code. <br>
 Currently available: